 The last of my Disneyland tips (for today at least) is to pack plenty extra diapers and wipes.

 You usually use 4 diapers a day?
 Pack 8.
 You usually go through one pack of wipes in a week?
 Pack two packs.
 Trust me.
 If you don’t use them, fine.
 If you do, you will be glad you have them.

 And if your kids get sick on the flight home, you will be glad you have that extra pack of wipes.

 Even just writing this blog post has me all excited to take my kids again to Disneyland.
 It is a lot of work when traveling with young kids, but so worth it.

-Looking for more tips and favorite thing ideas?
+Looking for more tips and ideas for traveling to Disney?
 Head to the link below!